-The Lodge has 10 gorgeous bedrooms and half have sea views.
+Knockinaam Lodge has 10 gorgeous bedrooms and half have sea views.
 I had a lovely big comfortable bed tucked under the eaves and a great sea view.
 The house is extremely welcoming with a great big living area and bar on the ground floor.
 And the food!
-The menu features fresh, local produce such as Ayrshire Tubot and Galloway Lamb on the night I ate there.
+The menu at Knockinaam Lodge Scotland features fresh, local produce such as Ayrshire Tubot and Galloway Lamb on the night I ate there.

-Breakfast was another highlight!
+Knockinaam breakfast at was another highlight!
 Go the full Scottish with sausage, black pudding, haggis and all the rest or go modern with salmon and a poached egg on brioche with Hollandaise.
 When it comes to fun things to do in Dumfries and Galloway enjoying over the top Scottish breakfasts has to be high on the list!

 Knockinaam Lodge is steeped in history.
 Sir Winston Churchill and General Eisenhower met here during the Second World War.
 John Buchan visited Knockinaam Lodge and based some of his famous novel The 39 Steps around the area.
 It is a well-known spot for artists and writers to be able to escape and explore their creativity.
 I can completely see why.
 There is something very peaceful yet magical about this special area on the West Coast Scotland.

 Top Tip: A car will be a huge help to find and explore around Knockinaam Lodge.

 The Mull of Galloway is the most southerly point of Scotland’s mainland and one of the best things to do in Dumfries and Galloway.
-The Mull of Galloway Lighthouse was built by Robert Stevenson in 1830 and stands 99 metres above sea level.
+The Mull of Galloway Scotland Lighthouse was built by Robert Stevenson in 1830 and stands 99 metres above sea level.
 It is possible to climb to the top of the lighthouse and see the view from the balcony.
 There is also an exhibition on the ground floor of the Mull of Galloway.

-It is possible to do a nice almost circular walk from the parking area.
+It is possible to do a nice almost circular walk around the lighthouse from the parking area.
 Don’t miss the view from the Lagvag viewpoint – this was my favourite.
 There is also a cute coffee house Gallie Craig which sits right on the cliff and provides stunning views.